Blytheville Air Force Base

-Blytheville Air Force Base was a United States Air Force base from 1942, until it closed in 1992.
+Blytheville Air Force Base was a United States Air Force base that operated under the Tactical Air Command and Strategic Air Command from 1954 until its closure in 1992.
+The facility originally served as a B-25 pilot training school during WW2.
+For the majority of its operation, the base served as a home for SAC's B-52 ground alert program.
 In 1988, the facility was renamed Eaker Air Force Base in honor of World War II General of the Eighth Air Force, Ira C. Eaker.
 It was located 3 mi northwest of Blytheville, Arkansas.
 The facility now operates as the Arkansas Aeroplex and Arkansas International Airport.